econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 - do $workplace/code_06_flow_rate.do
 - do $workplace/code_07_regression.do

-If you have any question, please contact the authors by sending an e-mail to s.tanaka@uq.edu.au.
+If you have any question, please contact the authors by sending an e-mail to <s.tanaka.0509@gmail.com>.